-Proteinase K is a highly reactive serine protease that displays the ability to digest native proteins, thereby inactivating enzymes such as DNase and RNase without recourse to a denaturation process.
+Proteinase K is a highly reactive serine protease that displays an ability to digest native proteins, thereby inactivating enzymes such as DNase and RNase without recourse to a denaturation process.
 It is the most powerful proteinase among all proteinases characterized so far.
 It cleaves at the peptide bond adjacent to the carboxylic acid group of aliphatic, aromatic or hydrophobic amino acids.

 Recombinant Proteinase K is used in the isolation or preparation of high molecular weight nucleic acids.
-It is highly pure and has a higher specific activity and is more stable at room temperature as compared to native Proteinase K.
+It is highly pure and has a higher specific activity and is more stable at room temperature when compared to native Proteinase K.

-• Recombinant Proteinase K is extremely effective on native proteins and can, therefore, be used to rapidly inactivate endogenous nucleases such as RNases and DNases.
+• Recombinant Proteinase K is extremely effective on native proteins and can therefore be used to rapidly inactivate endogenous nucleases such as RNases and DNases.
 This property makes Proteinase K particularly suitable for the isolation of native RNA and DNA from tissues or cell lines.

 • Used for the analysis of membrane structures by modifying proteins and glycoproteins on cell surfaces.